 Chin Chin Labs

-Back in 2010, Chin Chin Labs were the original nitro freezers; seven years on, that idea might have lost its freshness but their ice-cream certainly hasn’t.
-With a catalogue of avant-garde flavours (strawberry and hay springs to mind) on continual rotation, a visit to these mavericks guarantees a surprise.
+Back in 2010, Chin Chin Labs were the original nitro freezers; nine years on, their tag line 'the future of ice cream' might have lost its freshness, but their ice-cream certainly hasn’t.
+With a catalogue of avant-garde flavours (strawberry and hay springs to mind) on continual rotation, a visit to one of their parlours guarantees a surprise.
 Expect a theatrical experience complete with nitrogen tanks, goggles and lab coats.
-A new Chin Chin Club arrived in Soho earlier this June.

 La Grotta Ices